Prazpa/Prazpa.github.io/README.md

 For those who are currently reviewing this document, kindly initiate the cloning process of this Git repository.
 Upon completion, you will have access to a comprehensive overview containing 100% of the details.

-If you want to see content just open Portfolio_Prapakorn.html
+If you want to see content just open Index.html or https://prazpa.github.io.